Transfer Function Analysis and Implementation of Active Disturbance Rejection Control: Transfer function representation

 Clearly $C_\mathrm{FB}(s)$ depends on the resolvent of $\Matrix{A}_\mathrm{CL}$.
 By inspection of \refEq{eqn:Transfer_ACL} we find $\Matrix{A}_\mathrm{CL}$ has rank $n$ (rightmost column is zero), assuming non-zero controller and observer gains.
 The denominator polynomial $\det\left( s \Matrix{I} - \Matrix{A}_\mathrm{CL} \right)$, which is of order $n+1$, will therefore introduce one integrator (pole at $s = 0$) to $C_\mathrm{FB}(s)$, see also \cite{Zhou:2019}.

 By comparing \refEq{eqn:Transfer_U} and \refEq{eqn:Transfer_U_Generic} we obtain the following relation of $C_\mathrm{PF}(s)$ and $C_\mathrm{FF}(s)$ in combination with $C_\mathrm{FB}(s)$:

-Since \refEq{eqn:Transfer_C_FB_PF_FF} is not strictly proper, $C_\mathrm{FB}(s)$ could not be made realizable without $C_\mathrm{FF}(s)$.
-Therefore $C_\mathrm{FF}(s)$ will be chosen to carry the $s^{n+1}$ term from the numerator polynomial of \refEq{eqn:Transfer_C_FB_PF_FF}:
+Since \refEq{eqn:Transfer_C_FB_PF_FF} is not strictly proper, $C_\mathrm{PF}(s)$ could not be made realizable without $C_\mathrm{FF}(s)$. \endnote[\textdagger]{ In this updated version of the preprint, the sentence after \refEq{eqn:Transfer_C_FB_PF_FF} includes a post-publication correction.
+The \href{https://doi.org/10.1007/s11768-021-00031-5}{official publication} incorrectly states ``$C_\mathrm{FB}(s)$ could not be made realizable without $C_\mathrm{FF}(s)$''.
+Instead, as mentioned before, it is $C_\mathrm{PF}(s)$---and not $C_\mathrm{FB}(s)$---which is affected by the realizability issue.
+The author would like to thank Rafal Madonski for reporting this issue. } Therefore $C_\mathrm{FF}(s)$ will be chosen to carry the $s^{n+1}$ term from the numerator polynomial of \refEq{eqn:Transfer_C_FB_PF_FF}:

 The actual order of numerator and denominator polynomial in $C_\mathrm{FF}(s)$ is only $n$ due to cancellation with the pole at origin introduced by $\det\left( s \Matrix{I} - \Matrix{A}_\mathrm{CL} \right)$, making $C_\mathrm{FF}(s)$ an $n$-th order high-pass filter.
 Now $C_\mathrm{PF}(s)$ becomes realizable in the form of a conventional $n$-th order lead-lag filter, and we can clearly see that the denominator will cancel the zeros of $C_\mathrm{FB}(s)$: